kjcamann/kjcamann.github.io/doc/bds/_sources/lists-rationale.rst.txt

 Neatly collecting all this information in one well-defined, easy-to-remember place is a comprehension super-power.
 Not only that, but it is further enhanced by the style of the FreeBSD architectural documentation: there is typically an intimate relationship between the diagrams in the book, and the structure of the code.

-Look again at the :ref:`process diagram above <lists_freebsd_proc_relationships>`.
+Look again at the :ref:`process diagram above <lists-freebsd-proc-relationships>`.
 Like so many "enterprise architect" diagrams, this picture may appear to be an abstract block diagram which only hints at the relationships between processes -- but it is not.
 The elegant simplicity of the intrusive lists means that the arrows do not represent some abstract (i.e., hard-to-understand) "relationship."
 The boxes are instances of ``struct proc`` and the arrows are literally just the linkage pointers in the intrusive lists.
 The diagram doesn't "suggest" how the data is organized -- it is more like a concrete representation of the in-memory objects.

 If you study FreeBSD, you tend to have the following experience: first you read a chapter in the book that explains a high-level concept.
 Despite being conceptual (there is almost no source code in the book), the relationships between concepts are usually illustrated in a diagram like the one above.
 Then you pick up the source code.
 It is usually trivial to discover how the concept is modeled in the code, because despite being written in C, UNIX is a marvel of "object oriented" design: every *concept* gets a *language-level object* (usually a ``struct``) that explicitly models it,  with the same name.
 It is also trivial to discover how it relates to all the other concepts: there are usually ``queue(3)`` entries to all the structures modeling the related concepts, exactly as they appear in the diagram.
 You are rarely at a loss to understand where something is defined.
 Even if all you have is ``grep``, knowing the name of the ``queue(3)`` entry member is usually enough to find all users/modifiers of the relationship.